 - The City shall determine the regularly scheduled work shift based upon operational needs and demand for services. - b.
 In the event the City decides to change a regularly scheduled work shift, the City shall provide 15 days advance notice to and discussion with the Association and affected employees. - c.
 The Director of the Department of Health and Human Services may agree with Professional Licensed Nurses to allow flex time schedules.
-Such an agreement must be <a href="mailto:mailt a.
-Regular full-time employees' regularly scheduled workweek is generally a set schedule of forty (40) hours between 12:01 p.m.
-Friday to 12:00 p.m. the following Friday and may consist of an approved flex schedule set forth in writing and signed by the employee and the appropriate Department Director/Elected Official.
-The City shall have the right to modify its pay period for employees who are regularly assigned to a "3-
+Such an agreement must be made in writing and the employee must agree to the flex schedule before it is implemented.